nagolyhprum/twitch-chat-plays/README.md

 - Make the coin look more floaty
 - Add jump
 - Allow multiple movements in one command
+- Move to bad spots
+- Jumping does not wait

 # Todo

+- Colleting coins increases coin count
 - Add a floating coin the moves to random tiles
-- Colleting coins increases coin count
 - Maze
 - Add Keys
 - Add Enemies